-- Direct Sales/Sales Agents – If you do not have a storefront and you only sell products you buy from an Revenue and Taxation Code (RTC) section 6015 retailer – like Avon or Tupperware – you do not need a seller’s permit.
+- Direct Sales/Sales Agents – If you do not have a storefront and you only sell products you buy from a Revenue and Taxation Code (R&TC) section 6015 retailer, you do not need a seller's permit.
 In this case, you are considered an agent of the retailer, and that company will remit sales tax to the CDTFA on your behalf.
-Typically, individuals who sell these products will have “shows” or “parties” and sell merchandise at their own home, a customer’s home, or through direct sales to friends and family.
-For more information please see RTC section 6015
+Typically, individuals who sell these products will have “shows” or “parties” and sell merchandise at their own home, a customer's home, or through direct sales to friends and family.
+For more information, please see R&TC section 6015.

 - Exempt Food Products – If you only sell cold food (that is not hot prepared), your sales are generally considered nontaxable, and you will not be required to obtain a seller's permit.
 For more information, please see Regulation 1603, Taxable Sales of Food Products and publication 22, Dining and Beverage Industry.